Muhthishimiscoding/FormValidatorPlus/readme.md

 }
 SubmitForm.quickSubmit(obj);
 ```
-For more usage usage can find script.js file here in https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/script.js.
+For more usage usage can find script.js file [here](https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/script.js).

-If you like this library please recommend it to fellow devs, and star this repository https://github.com/Muhthishimiscoding/FormValidatorPlus.
+If you like this library please recommend it to fellow devs, and star this [repository](https://github.com/Muhthishimiscoding/FormValidatorPlus).
 Thanks for using it.